-Giving feedback to your pupils in order to help them to develop their skills can be done in various ways.
-For example, in each phase of a WeDo 2.0 project, you could use the provided rubrics as guidance while:
+Giving feedback to students in order to help them develop their skills can be done in various ways.
+For example, at each phase of a WeDo 2.0 project, you could use the provided rubrics as guidance while:

-- Observing each of your pupil's behaviour, reaction and strategies - Asking questions about their thought processes
+- Observing each student's behavior, reaction, and strategies - Asking questions about their thought processes

-Since pupils often work in groups, it can be helpful to give feedback both on a team level and on an individual level.
+Since students often work in groups, it can be helpful to give feedback both on a team level and on an individual level.